Nonprofit Grant Writing: How to Secure Grants for Your Cause

 Don’t: Skip a Compelling Financial Narrative.

-A well-designed proposal budget is one that follows the foundation’s required format, matches the application narrative, and establishes that your funding plan is sound and achievable.
+A well-designed proposal budget follows the foundation’s required format, matches the application narrative, and establishes that your funding plan is sound and achievable.
 To accomplish this, provide a financial outlook that’s accurate, supports a clear need, and reflects a healthy and sustainable funding strategy.

 Take it a step further by demonstrating which expense(s) will be supported through the foundation’s grant.
-Remember, the best grant proposals are those that evoke emotion and instill a need to take action through a compelling narrative.
+Remember, the best grant proposals evoke emotion and instill a need to take action through a compelling narrative.

 Do: Prove the Last Grant Was an Investment Well Made.

 Foundations view grants as investments and grantors as partners.
 Because of this, you need to show them that their contributions to your nonprofit are smart, well-made investments.
-Remember to be upfront about any shortcomings and explain how you’ve improved on them.
+Be upfront about any shortcomings and explain how you’ve improved on them.
 By providing clear and honest reports, you showcase your organization as a smart bet for continued funding.

 Additional Nonprofit Grant Writing Resources